apache/infrastructure-website/content/pages/machines.md

 Check fingerprints with: `ssh-keygen -t rsa -l -E md5 -lf <(ssh-keyscan foo.apache.org 2>/dev/null)`.

 Note that some hosts may have multiple keys (RSA, ECDSA, ED25519).
-We only list the RSA AND ECDSA fingerprints on this page.
+We only list the RSA and ECDSA fingerprints on this page.

 If SSH warns that the site is not known, and shows a fingerprint that is not in the table below, that could be because SSH is showing something other than RSA/ECDSA.
 To change the fingerprint to RSA, try the following: `ssh -o HostKeyAlgorithms=ssh-rsa foo.apache.org` <br/>